 The Institution follows a systematic framework in planning, implementing, and evaluating the OBE (from the session 2019-2020) onwards.

-Bottom-up Approach for Execution of OBE Model adopted:

-The major components of Outcome-Based Education (OBE) are Course Outcome (CO), Program Outcome (PO), and Program Specific Outcome (PSO).
+Bottom-up Approach for Execution of OBE Model adopted: The major components of Outcome-Based Education (OBE) are Course Outcome (CO), Program Outcome (PO), and Program Specific Outcome (PSO).
 The attainment parameter under OBE is measurable and is directly proportional to these three components.
 The use of Blooms Taxonomy and method of assessment determines the skill set to be achieved by the student.
 The COs are mapped with PSOs and POs.

-POs/PSOs and COs are balanced with an ideal mapping for effective teaching-learning with student-centric vision.

-Additionally, Question Papers for ESE are prepared and assessed

-''' as per Revised Bloom's Technology.

-Direct attainment:

-With the implementation of NEP-2020, Rubrics Assessment has been implemented to emphasize 360 degree assessment.

-Components of Assessment: Formative and Summative Assessment:
+POs/PSOs and COs are balanced with an ideal mapping for effective teaching-learning with studentcentric vision.
+Additionally, Question Papers for ESE are prepared and assessed s per Revised Bloom's Technology.
+Direct attainment: With the implementation of NEP-2020, Rubrics Assessment has been implemented to emphasize 360 degree assessment.
+Components of Assessment: Formative and Summative Assessment: 1.
+Theory: Internal Formative Assessment (CCE)-25 % weightage.
+External Summative Assessment-75% weightage Practical: Internal Formative Assessment-25% weightage.

-1. Theory:

-Internal Formative Assessment (CCE)-25 % weightage.

-External Summative Assessment-75% weightage

-Practical:

-Internal Formative Assessment-25% weightage.

 External Summative Assessment-75% weightage.

-External Summative Assessment-75% weightage.

-External Summative Assessment-75% weightage.

-Internal Formative Assessment-75% weightage. '''

-The indirect PO attainment is obtained from the collected feedback from various stakeholders.
+Graduation outcomes in terms of Progression to higher education, placements, and selfemployment.
+Indirect Attainment: The indirect PO attainment is obtained from the collected feedback from various stakeholders.

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

 Paste link for additional Information Nil